tc39/code-of-conduct/Reporting.md

 ### What happens after you file a report?

-Reports will receive urgent and immediate attention from the Code of Conduct Committee.
+Reports will receive urgent and immediate attention from the Code of Conduct Enforcement Subcommittee.
 Please refer to the [Enforcement Manual][] for the complete information on how reports will be processed.

 ### Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the committee, contact the TC39 ??? at [???][] with your appeal and they will review the case.
+To appeal a decision of the subcommittee, contact the TC39 ??? at [???][] with your appeal and they will review the case.

 [Enforcement Manual]: Enforcement.md